microbit-foundation/ml-trainer/docs/radio-bridge-protocol.md

 ## Context

-The current method of connecting a Micro:bit to the ML web app is via Web Bluetooth.
+The current method of connecting a micro:bit to the ML web app is via Web Bluetooth.
 The issue with this is that Web Bluetooth may not be enabled/available on many systems that are used in schools, which is the primary use-case for the ML trainer web app.
-It would also be beneficial to be able to handle multiple Micro:bit connections without having to change the design of the web app too much from its current state.
+It would also be beneficial to be able to handle multiple micro:bit connections without having to change the design of the web app too much from its current state.

 ## Proposed solution

-The solution to this could be a single "bridge" Micro:bit connected to a host computer via WebUSB.
-Micro:bits used in the classroom that need to connect to the ML trainer web app would then connect to the bridge Micro:bit via the Micro:bits' radio connection.
-The bridge would recieve streaming data from one Micro:bit in the classroom at a time and forward this data onto the web app using a message format that we have designed.
-The connections to the Micro:bits in the classroom are managed solely by the bridge Micro:bit.
+The solution to this could be a single "bridge" micro:bit connected to a host computer via WebUSB. micro:bits used in the classroom that need to connect to the ML trainer web app would then connect to the bridge micro:bit via the micro:bits' radio connection.
+The bridge would recieve streaming data from one micro:bit in the classroom at a time and forward this data onto the web app using a message format that we have designed.
+The connections to the micro:bits in the classroom are managed solely by the bridge micro:bit.

 ## The message format

-Data is streamed to/from the Micro:bit and web app via serial data over USB.
+Data is streamed to/from the micro:bit and web app via serial data over USB.

 ### Delimiter